lapislui/Office_work/README.md

 unset- to unset setted var
 export to set env var

 env - to see eviourment var

+expr - to give expression